icerpc/icerpc-docs/pages/docs/icerpc-core/connection/security-with-tls.md

 ## coloc

-The coloc transport, used for testing, do not support TLS at all.
+The coloc transport, used for testing, does not support TLS at all.
 If you specify TLS configuration with coloc, you'll get an error.

 ```csharp